benmvp/slides/2020/jsconfhi/perfect-lib.md

 _[5 minutes]_

 - Ok, enough about me
-- Let's talk about making this perfect repo
+- Let's talk about making this perfect library
+  * This info applies for an open-source package or internal to your company
 - Remember we're shifting are focus to what our users need (the developers)
   * Not necessarily what we care about
 - So let's jump in!